On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: Finite coverings which are coverings for the canonical topology but not for the fpqc topology

+Let $f': Y'\to X$ be the affinization of the total space of the corresponding $\mathbb G_m$-torsor on $X^\ast$: $\,Y' = \Spec (\oplus_{n\in \mathbb Z} \Gamma(X^\ast, L^n))$.
+This is a morphism of finite type, which is equidimensional \cite[1.4.1.1]{RG}.
+This fact combined with the fact that $X$ is geometrically unibranch implies the existence of a morphism $Y\to Y'$ such that the composition $f:Y \to Y'\stackrel{f'}\to X$ is quasi-finite and dominant \cite[IV.14.4.4 \& 14.5.9]{EGA}\footnote{these references also show that $Y\to Y'$ can be chosen to be a locally closed immersion, that is (in a terminology which makes cameo appearances in EGA): $Y $ is a quasi-section of $f'$.
+Amusingly, the notion of quasi-section is nowhere formally defined in EGA: its first occurrence is \cite[p.
+200]{EGA}, where only the meaning of the expression ``to have enough quasi-sections" is explained (with a typo: ``closed subscheme" should be replaced by ``locally closed subscheme").}.
+Since $X$ is the spectrum of a complete local domain, $Y$ is a sum $Y_1\amalg Y_2$ where $Y_1$ is a finite covering of $X$ \cite[II.6.2.5]{EGA}.
+Replacing $Y$ by $Y_1,$ we can assume that $Y\stackrel{f}\to X$ is a finite covering.

-Let $Y$ be a finite quasi-section of $Y'\to X$, which exists by EGA IV.14.5.4.
-Since $\mathcal O(X)$ is a direct summand of $\mathcal O(Y')$, $Y\stackrel{f}{\to} X$ is a canonical finite covering.
-On the other hand, assume that there is an affine $Y$-scheme $Z$ which is faithfully flat over $X$.
-Let $Z^\ast $ be the preimage of $Z$ over $X^\ast$.
-Then $Z^\ast\times_{X^\ast} Y'\to Z^\ast$ has a section, and in particular, the inverse image of $L$ on $Z^\ast$ is trivial, and so is its extension to $Z$.
+Let us prove that $f$ is not an fpqc covering.
+The $\mathbb G_m$-torsor $Y'$ becomes trivial after pull-back along any morphism $Z^\ast \to X^\ast$ such that $Z^\ast\times_{X} Y'\to Z^\ast$ has a section.
+Assume by contradiction that there is an affine $Y$-scheme $Z$ which is faithfully flat over $X$, and let $Z^\ast $ be the preimage of $Z$ over $X^\ast$.
+Then $Z^\ast\times_{X} Y'\to Z^\ast$ has a section, hence the inverse image of $L$ on $Z^\ast$ is trivial, and so is its extension to $Z$.
 Applying flat base change along $Z\to X$ to the inclusion $X^\ast \to X$, and then faithfully flat descent, one concludes that $L$ itself is trivial, a contradiction.
-Hence $Y\to X$ is not a covering for the fpqc topology. \end{example}
+Therefore $Y\to X$ is not a covering for the fpqc topology.

+On the other hand, $Y\stackrel{f}{\to} X$ is a canonical finite covering; in fact, any finite covering of $X$ is canonical: indeed, the quotient map $\mathbb A^2_k\to X$ is a canonical covering (cf. \ref{ex 4.7} below), and any finite covering of $\mathbb A^2_k$ is canonical since any normal finite covering of $\mathbb A^2_k$ is faithfully flat.